lehet005/YeoMEAN/README.md

 To use the plugin, open the Mongo Explorer tab and right click on the yeomean-dev server and choose "refresh this server".
 You can then double click on your dabatase and view its contents.

 Play around with Mongo and this plugin, it's super helpful!

+## What you should aim to accomplish

+Re-implement the GPA calculator, but this time add the following features:
+* Store the student's grades in the Mongo database.
+* Display the course titles along with the number of credits and earned grades as an editable form.
+When the form is edited, the GPA gets recalculated.
+* Add a button to add more courses.
+(This was not required last time, though I realize many of you did add such a button.)
+* Edit the CSS so that the page looks different from the initial project you forked.

+Along the way, *add at least two tests*.
+This week, I think you should be able to get some tests working.
+Use the example tests in the movie.spec.js file as a guide.
+You should use Mongoose to create schemas as needed.
+Whenever you generate a new page, be sure to use the instructions above for adding a new route so that the appropriate things are created for you.

+Update your README to include the following documentation that would help someone understand your project:
+* What are some of the dependencies of the project (i.e. which libraries does it depend on)?
+Hint: dependencies are in .json files.
+Look up four libraries and briefly explain what they each do.
+* What is the structure of the project?
+What is the purpose of each folder?
+* What are models?
+Where are they located?
+What does the current model describe?
+* What are views?
+Where are they located?
+What is a layout?
+What is a partial?
+Identify places where a layout renders partials.
+* schemas describe mongodb database schemas.
+What schema does your project have?
+What gets stored in the database?
+* What are routes?
+Open the route.
+Explain how each type of request gets processed.
+How does the resulting page change?
+How does the data in the database change?
+* Explain how the result GPA result is calculated and how it gets rendered on the page.